uninth/set-osx-fw/README.md

 ## Tested on

-The script has only been tested on High Sierra.
+The script has only been tested on High Sierra and catalina.
 It will fail if Apple make changes to `socketfilterfw`.